 Mark Farley is a preeminent national workplace safety and crisis management lawyer.
 Many of the largest global energy companies and chemical manufacturers identify him as their crisis response counsel.
-Mark has served in lead attorney roles for some of the most significant US industrial accidents in the last 20 years.
-A trusted advisor to his clients, his practice is focused on developing a new standard for how companies respond to the multiple governmental investigations that occur in the aftermath of a workplace disaster.
+Mark has served in lead attorney roles for some of the most significant US industrial accidents and transportation incidents in the last 20 years.
+A trusted advisor to his clients, his practice is focused on developing a new standard for how companies respond to the multiple governmental investigations that occur in the aftermath of a catastrophic incident.

 Mark has helped clients respond to investigations by the Federal Bureau of Investigation (FBI), the Bureau of Safety and Environmental Enforcement (BSEE), the US Environmental Protection Agency (EPA), the National Transportation Safety Board (NTSB), the US Chemical Safety Board (CSB), the Occupational Safety and Health Administration (OSHA) and state regulatory agencies.
 He has strong relationships with agency personnel and senior agency leaders built over decades of experience and mutual respect.